 - Bid carefully.
 There will be no cancellations for bidder error.
 All sales are final

-- The lowest bid rate accepted and buyer number of the successful bidder will be entered into the tax collection database
+- Tax Certificates are awarded to the buyer with the lowest bid rate.
+The bidder number of the successful bidder will be entered into the tax collection database

 - Tax certificates are issued by electronic listing rather than by individual document certificates

 - Tax certificates accrue interest starting on the date the certificate is issued

 - Tax certificates have a life of seven years from the date of issuance

 - The Miami-Dade Office of the Tax Collector has the right to cancel any tax certificate that is not issued in accordance with Florida Statutes